pietraferreira/quartz/content/notes/introduction-to-riscv.md

 -   Compile and run a RISC-V application in emulation.

 ### Required Documentation
-First off, Chapter 2 of the RISC-V [](notes/introduction-to-riscv.md#Inside%20the%20Unprivileged%20Specification|Unprivileged%20Specification) goes into detail about the RV32I Base Integer Instruction Set, including a programming model and an explanation of instruction formats.
+First off, Chapter 2 of the RISC-V [[notes/general/introduction-to-riscv#Inside the Unprivileged Specification|Unprivileged Specification]] goes into detail about the RV32I Base Integer Instruction Set, including a programming model and an explanation of instruction formats.
 While this information is not required for this course it is certainly helpful in understanding how the RISC-V architecture executes instructions.

 For programming assembly instructions, we can use both the ABI reference documentation and the ASM manual to answer any questions we may have along the way.
 You can find those documents here: